apollographql/apollo-ios/CodegenProposal.md

 ### Field Accessor Generation

 Each field selected in a `SelectionSet`'s `selections` can be accessed via a generated field accessor.
 Generated field accessors provide type-safe access to the values for fields that are selected on the `SelectionSet`.
-These field accessors access the data on the underlying `ResponseDict`, which holds the data for the `SelectionSet`.
+These field accessors access the data on the underlying `DataDict`, which holds the data for the `SelectionSet`.
 The data is then cast to the correct type and any transformations needed are applied under the hood.
 Because the GraphQL execution validates response data before mapping it onto generated `SelectionSet`s, the data is guarunteed to exist and be the correct type.

 When the `species` field on an `Animal` is selected, the following field accessor is generated:
 ```swift
 var species: String { data["species"] }
 ```
-The `ResponseDict` accesses the field's value and force casts it to a `String`, which will always be safe.
+The `DataDict` accesses the field's value and force casts it to a `String`, which will always be safe.

 ## `Fragment` Generation